akkefa/ml-notes/docs/deep_learning/what_is_deep_learning.md

 - connect them in a network to create an artificial brain(let)

 ## Perceptron
-- Simplest artificial neuron that takes binary inputs and generates a binary output based on their weighted sum reaching a threshold
+- Simplest artificial neuron that takes binary inputs and based on their weighted sum reaching a threshold, generates a binary output.

 ### History of the Perceptron
 - Invented in 1957 by Frank Rosenblatt to binary classify an input data.